customer-dynamics/c3-amazon-connect/README.md

 ### 📞 Amazon Connect Integration

 C3 for Amazon Connect integrates seamlessly with Amazon Connect to provide a secure payment experience for your customers.
-Collect payments over the phone with confidence through a secure DTMF IVR solution.
+Collect payments over the phone with confidence through a secure IVR solution.

 ### ✅ PCI DSS Compliance